JADcooler/bitcoin/ecc/methodology.md

 ## add coinbase txn -- DONE
 ##	-> add coinbase, with sum of fees, and current block reward -- DONE

-## remove validation by deletion of transactions that are received in the mempool
-## add validation by deletion [None]  before block mining after sorting by fees
-this way valid/invalid transactions would be in the mempool

 sort desc by fees, THEN check valid ones and remove invalid ones. from the valid ones that are sorted by fees, select X amount of txns to include